 Thermal comfort is defined as the level of human satisfaction with the existing thermal conditions inside a space.
 The acceptance of the thermal environment plays a decisive role in the occupant's mood and productivity both in residential and commercial buildings.
-A properly heated and cooled space further contributes to the human wellbeing especially in places with extreme weather conditions.
+A properly heated and cooled (i.e., thermally comfortable) space further contributes to the human wellbeing especially in places with extreme weather conditions.